-We have audited the accompanying financial statements of New Braunfels Utilities (the Utility). which comprise the statements of net position as of July 31, 2023 and 2022, and the related statements of revenues, expenses and changes in net position, and cash flows for the years then ended, and the related notes to the financial statements.
+We have audited the accompanying financial statements of New Braunfels Utilities (the Utility), which comprise the statements of net position as of July 31, 2024 and 2023, and the related statements of revenues, expenses and changes in net position, and cash flows for the years then ended, and the related notes to the financial statements.

-In our opinion, the accompanying financial statements referred to above present fairly, in all material respects, the financial position of the New Braunfels Utilities as of July 31, 2023 and 2022, and the results of its operations and its cash flows for the years then ended in accordance with accounting principles generally accepted in the United States of America.
+In our opinion, the accompanying financial statements referred to above present fairly, in all material respects, the financial position of New Braunfels Utilities as of July 31, 2024 and 2023, and the results of its operations and its cash flows for the years then ended in accordance with accounting principles generally accepted in the United States of America.